Kashubian Lake District: Terrain relief

 The terrain relief of the Kashubian Lake district is undulated, especially in the surrounding of the Kartuzy.
 The relief is much more stronger in the other mesoregions of the voivodeship, sometimes closely resembling an upland relief, where there are deequalisations of the terrain.
 In some places (Szymbarskie Uplands), some of the undulations have heights up to 80 metres.
 The differences between the lowest and highest peak is 160 metres.

 The relief of the Kashubian Lake District was caused by several factors: the Scandinavian ice sheet, and river-glacial forms, causing U-shaped valleys.
 This has caused the region to be labelled a glacial region.
 Another factor contributing to the relief of the land is the accumulated erosion caused by the rivers.

 The moraine uplands dominate the landscape of the mesoregion.
 The layout of moraines forms homocentric ellipses in the land.
 The longer pivot of these ellipses agrees more or less with the axis NEE-SWW.
 However, this isn't an absolute rule for the region, as for example, the ellipses lying in the centre of the Szymbarskie Upland are oriented on the axis E-W.

 Both the arrangements of postglacial channel-type lakes and the waterway network have a similar arrangement to radial, reflecting arrangement of gashes of a domed structure area, with the direction however dominating the axis NNE-SWW.
-The depths of postglacial channel lakes in the Kashubian Lake District are achieving a depth between 20–40 metres and the width with an average from 200 up to 1500 metres (on average about 600 metres).
+The depths of postglacial channel lakes in the Kashubian Lake District are achieving a depth between 20 and 40 metres and the width with an average from 200 up to 1500 metres (on average about 600 metres).
 The length of single funnel-like lakes fluctuates from 1 km up to 24 km.
 The inclinations of the slopes reach in places up to 40 °.
 Single funnel-like lakes often link with river systems e.g. Raduńskie Lakes.
 A similar formation, found in the Tuchola Forest according to the division of Kondracki, is that of the Wdzydze Lake; on that account included by some researchers, like that of Augustowski to the Kashubian Lake District.